Register a Facility in the WEM

 Accreditation for Rate of Change of Frequency Ride-Through (optional)

-Other registration types:
+Other registration types

 Registration of a Demand Side Programme

 Market Participants with Demand Side Programmes must also submit DSP NDL Association Change Request in WEMS MPI.
-This can be done before or after the Demand Side Programme has been Facility Registration application has been approved; however it must be completed prior to any Capacity Obligation dates.
+This can be done before or after the Demand Side Programme Facility Registration application has been approved; however it must be completed prior to any Capacity Obligation dates.

 Registration of an Interruptible Load